pasis/xmpp.pasis.pp.ua/en/libstrophe-first-xmpp-program/index.markdown

 | [bot.c][2]   | Example of an echo bot                   |

 As can you see, we have already got a complete echo bot.
-And here we will repeat the way with small steps.
+And here we will do the same (but) in small steps.

 [1]: https://github.com/strophe/libstrophe/blob/master/examples/basic.c
 [2]: https://github.com/strophe/libstrophe/blob/master/examples/bot.c